 Graded course-unit credit requirements: Attendance at exercises, meeting assigned projects deadlines.
 Resulting evaluation consists of evaluations on tasks (drawings).
 In total it will be possible to aquire 100 points.
 Resulting classification will be defined by the ECTS scale.
 According to the article No. 13 of Study and Examination Rules of Brno University of Technology ECTS evaluation degree scale is used.
 The course is evaluated with the following grades: ECTS EVALUATION DEGREES / PTS.
 RATING / NUMERIC RATING: A / 100 - 90 / 1 / Excellent; B /89 - 80 / 1,5 / Very good; C / 79 - 70 / 2 / Good; D / 69 - 60 / Satisfactory; E / 59 - 50 / Sufficient; F / 49 - 0 / 4 / Failed.

 Language of instruction

-The aim of the course is to develop skills to draw according to a model with the focus on industrial products with gradual increase in difficulty.
-The aim of the course is to support the ability of both real and schematic visual depiction of objects based on capturing the source object and thus improve the art of drawing.
+The aim of the course is to gaining skills the ability of both real and schematic visual depiction based on capturing the product and thus improve the drawing technique.